MicrosoftDocs/azure-devops-docs/docs/package/how-to/set-up-upstream-sources.md

 ---
-title: Set up upstream sources for packages in VSTS and TFS
+title: Set up upstream sources for packages in Azure DevOps Services and TFS
-description: Find out how to configure upstream packages from multiple sources in VSTS and TFS ms.prod: devops ms.technology: devops-artifacts ms.topic: conceptual
+description: Find out how to configure upstream packages from multiple sources in Azure DevOps Services and TFS ms.prod: devops ms.technology: devops-artifacts ms.topic: conceptual